University of Florida Athletic Hall of Fame

 The University of Florida Athletic Hall of Fame includes over 300 former Florida Gators athletes who represented the University of Florida in one or more intercollegiate sports and were recognized as "Gator Greats" for their athletic excellence during their college sports careers.
 The University of Florida, located in Gainesville, Florida, is a member of the Southeastern Conference (SEC), and fields twenty-one intercollegiate sports teams, all of which compete in Division I of the National Collegiate Athletic Association (NCAA).

 Gator Greats are listed below in alphabetical order within each sport.
 Those listed include athletes from nine men's sports and nine women's sports.
 This list also includes "Distinguished Letterwinners", who are former Gators athletes who achieved distinction after graduation, as athletic coaches or administrators, professional athletes, or in public service or other career activities; and "Honorary Letterwinners," who were not former Gators athletes, but who distinguished themselves by their significant contributions to the success of the Florida Gators sports teams, including former championship Gators coaches.
 Distinguished Letterwinners and Honorary Letterwinners are listed below in alphabetical order in separate sections near the end of this article.

 The Hall of Fame's Class of 2013 included Gator Greats Jeff Davis (wrestling), Josh Fogg (baseball), Rex Grossman (football), Riko Higashio (women's golf), Heather Mitts (women's soccer), Mike Pearson (football), and Chrissy Van Fleet (women's gymnastics); Honorary Letterwinner Ernestine Weaver (women's gymnastics coach); and Distinguished Letterwinner Larry Morris (football).
 The Class of 2014 included Gator Greats Aury Cruz (volleyball), Jenny Gladding (softball), Justin O'Neal (men's tennis), Keiwan Ratliff (football), Colleen Rosensteel (women's track and field), Mike Stanley (baseball) and Sarah Yohe (women's soccer), and Distinguished Letterwinner Harry Wilder (men's swimming).

 The Class of 2015 included seven Gator Greats: Camilo Benedetti (men's golf), Matt Bonner (men's basketball), Beth Farmer (women's cross country; women's track and field), Nicole McCray (volleyball), Candice Scott (women's track and field), Camilo Villegas (men's golf), and Stephanie Zunich Donley (women's swimming).
 They were inducted on April 10, 2015.

 Baseball

 The following Gator Greats are former members of the Florida Gators baseball team:

 Men's basketball

 The following Gator Greats are former members of the Florida Gators men's basketball team:

 Women's basketball

 The following Gator Greats are former members of the Florida Gators women's basketball team:

 Boxing

 The following Gator Greats are former members of the Florida Gators men's boxing team:

 Football

 The following Gator Greats are former members of the Florida Gators football team:

 Men's golf

 The following Gator Greats are former members of the Florida Gators men's golf team:

 Women's golf

 The following Gator Greats are former members of the Florida Gators women's golf team:

 Women's gymnastics

 The following Gator Greats are former members of the Florida Gators women's gymnastics team:

+Women's lacrosse

+The following Gator Greats are former members of the Florida Gators women's lacrosse team: